-Free Nursing Essay
+What is Nursing Essay

 The first scientific definition of nursing was given by Florence Nightingale, who considered that it is an action for the use of the surrounding environment of a patient for his or her recovery.
-Thus, the purpose of nursing, formulated by Florence, was to create the best conditions for activating patient’s own forces.
-She considered nursing to be an art and science, demanding organization, practical and scientific preparation.
-Moreover, nursing as a profession differs from a profession of physician and demands special knowledge.
+Thus, the purpose of nursing, formulated by Florence, was to create the best conditions for activating the patient’s own forces.
+She considered nursing to be an art and science, demanding organization, and practical and scientific preparation.
+Moreover, nursing as a profession differs from the profession of a physician and demands special knowledge.

 Smith, M., Parker, M.E.
 (2014).
 Nursing theories and nursing practice.
 FA Davis Company.

 Nursing is both an art and a profession.
 It requires special skills and abilities.
-Nursing is based on humanitarian and natural sciences: biology, medicine, psychology, sociology, etc. A nurse assumes the responsibility and acts with appropriate authorities, directly fulfilling professional duties, and is responsible for medical services she/he provides.
+Nursing is based on humanitarian and natural sciences: biology, medicine, psychology, sociology, etc. A nurse assumes responsibility and acts with appropriate authorities, directly fulfilling professional duties, and is responsible for the medical services she/he provides.
 She or he has the right to decide independently whether he/she needs to continue education on management, training, work in a clinic, and take steps to satisfy these requirements.
-The mission of nursing in society consists of helping certain people, families and groups to develop their physical, intellectual and social potential and to support them at an appropriate level, irrespective of the changing conditions of accommodation and work.
-It demands work on strengthening and preservation of health, as well as prevention of diseases (Jones and Bartlett Learning, 2013).
+The mission of nursing in society consists of helping certain people, families, and groups to develop their physical, intellectual, and social potential and to support them at an appropriate level, irrespective of the changing conditions of accommodation and work.
+It demands work on strengthening and preservation of health, as well as the prevention of diseases (Jones and Bartlett Learning, 2013).

 Jones and Bartlett Learning, LLC.
 (2013).
 The profession of nursing.
 Retrieved from http://samples.jbpub.com/9781449649029/46066_CH01_6031.pdf